lemunozm/message-io/README.md

 - Multiplatform: see [mio platform support](https://github.com/tokio-rs/mio#platforms).
 - TCP and UDP (with multicast option) protocols.
 - Internal encoding layer: handle messages, not data streams.
-- FIFO events with internal timed and priority events.
+- FIFO events with timers and priority.
 - Easy, intuitive and consistent API:
   - Follows [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
   - Abstraction from transport layer: do not think about sockets, think about data messages.